How much does it cost to go elk hunting? Here are 5 affordable elk hunts.

 Consider booking a drop hunt.

-License and tag will be your largest expense on this trip, the rest of the cost is food and fuel.
+License and tag will be your largest expense on an unguided elk drop camp hunt, the rest of the cost is food and fuel.
 Skip the motels and drive straight through.
 Sleep in the vehicle and alternate drivers.
 Avoid buying fast food and pack sandwiches for the drive.
 Bring camp food from home or stop at the last Walmart you come to for groceries.

 Find a good hunting partner.